-The Lightstreamer JMS Extender enables you to use the Java Message Service API from within any JavaScript code.
-This way, any HTML page running inside a web browser, as well as any Node.js application, can easily become a JMS client.
+The Lightstreamer JMS Extender enables you to use the Java Message Service API from within any web or mobile application JavaScript code.
+Any HTML page running inside a web browser, as well as any Node.js, can easily become a JMS client.

-On the client side, the full JMS API is exposed as part of the provided JavaScript client library.
+On the client side, the full JMS API is exposed as part of the provided JavaScript SDKs.